 5.2.
 Streaming algorithms for kernel computation.
 The machine learning literature contains a substantial body of work on kernel methods, techniques for combining kernels with random features, and methods for implementing these algorithms in a streaming setting.
 This space is not adequate for a comprehensive summary of this vast field.
-We recommend the book [74] as a foundational reference on kernel methods in machine learning.
+We recommend the book [77] as a foundational reference on kernel methods in machine learning.

-The RFF technique [69] was developed to accelerate kernel computations.
-There are a substantial number of papers that use RFF for KRR, such as [5, 71], but we are not aware of a paper that uses random features for streaming kernel regression.
+The RFF technique [72] was developed to accelerate kernel computations.
+There are a substantial number of papers that use RFF for KRR, such as [5, 74], but we are not aware of a paper that uses random features for streaming kernel regression.

 There are also several papers that combine RFF with streaming PCA algorithms to obtain streaming KPCA algorithms.
-In particular, Ghashami et al. [27] apply the frequent directions method [26], while Ullah et al. [81] use Oja's algorithm [62].
-Henriksen & Ward [41] have developed an adaptive extension of Oja's algorithm that is significantly more robust.
-Tropp and coauthors have proposed to use the randomized Nyström method for streaming PCA [78], perhaps in combination with random features [57, Sec.
-19.3.5].
+In particular, Ghashami, Perry, and Phillips [29] apply the frequent directions method [28], while Ullah et al. [84] use Oja's algorithm [65].
+Henriksen and Ward [44] have developed an adaptive extension of Oja's algorithm that is significantly more robust.
+Tropp et al. have proposed to use the randomized Nyström method for streaming PCA [81], perhaps in combination with random features [60, section 19.3.5].
 Our numerical work suggests that the Nyström method is more accurate and more reliable than the alternatives in the context of streaming KAF.

-We have also investigated the performance of streaming KAF using AdaOja [41] for the streaming PCA computation.
+We have also investigated the performance of streaming KAF using AdaOja [44] for the streaming PCA computation.
 In our experience, this approach can be competitive, especially in cases where the spectrum of the covariance matrix decays slowly.
-See [40] for a detailed report.
+See [43] for a detailed report.

 6. Conclusions.
-Kernel analog forecasting is a regression-based approach to forecasting dynamical systems that offers a theoretical guarantee of asymptotically optimal predictions (in the L_2 or RMSE sense) in the large-data limit.
-By incorporating two randomized approximation techniques from numerical linear algebra-random Fourier features and the randomized Nyström method-we developed a streaming implementation of kernel analog forecasting.
+KAF is a regression-based approach to forecasting dynamical systems that offers a theoretical guarantee of asymptotically optimal predictions (in the L_2 or RMSE sense) in the large-data limit.
+By incorporating two randomized approximation techniques from numerical linear algebra-RFF and the randomized Nyström method-we developed a streaming implementation of KAF.
 This approach makes it possible to build forecasting models from large data sets where the KAF methodology is theoretically justified.
-Our experiments indicate that streaming KAF has the potential to unlock the promise of KAF as a general data-driven, non-parametric tool for making predictions of dynamical systems.
+Our experiments indicate that streaming KAF has the potential to unlock the promise of KAF as a general data-driven, nonparametric tool for making predictions of dynamical systems.

 Acknowledgments.
-We are thankful for helpful feedback from Eliza O'Reilly and Ethan Epperly.
-DG thanks the department of Computing and Mathematical Sciences at the California Institute of Technology for hospitality during a sabbatical in 2017/18 where part of this work was initiated.
+We are thankful for helpful feedback from Eliza O'Reilly, Ethan Epperly, and the anonymous referees.
+DG thanks the department of Computing and Mathematical Sciences at the California Institute of Technology for hospitality during a sabbatical in 2017/18, where part of this work was initiated.